sparrell/SwTransparencyDocNames/flavors.md

 to be considered SBOMs by the definition above.
 For example some vendors list components without sufficient identification to know the version.
-Should such artifacts be able to be called SBOMs?
+- Should such artifacts be able to be called SBOMs?
-Or should be have a qualifier (eg 'not quite' SBOMs)?
+- Or should they have a qualifier (eg 'not quite' SBOMs)?
-Or should then have a different name entirely.
+- Or should then have a different name entirely.

+## Component Relationship Artifacts
+Consider two artifacts for the same compound component:
+- artifact one contains the components and their relationships eg A includes B & C; B includes D; ...
+- artifact two is a 'parts list' is artifact one minus all the relationships.
+Ie it is a 'parts list' without the 'assembly diagram' eg A,B,C,D,...

+Both could be argued to be compliant with baseline framing definition of an SBOM.
+Should they have different names?

 ## Artifacts created by post-processing of SBOMs
 I am a proponent of the IACD (Integrated Adaptive Cyber Defense,